bmdevx/infinium/README.md

     forwardInterval: 900000,     // How often to forward data request to Carrier (in millis)
     weatherRefreshRate: 300000,  // How often for weather module to update
     keepHistory: false,          // Keep Timestamped config and data files
+    keepHistoryOnChange: true,   // Only create new history file if the data has changed
     historyExclusions: 'system', // List of files not kept in the history folder. (comma delimited)
     debugMode: false,            // Enable Debugging in the logs